 City of Langley

 Grants to Langley, British Columbia nonprofit community-based organizations for projects that enhance the quality of life for local residents.
 Funding may be requested for specific projects or capital expenditures.
-The purpose of this program is to contribute to the general interest and advantage of the City as a whole, or in one of the six City neighborhoods.
+Eligible projects may address the general interests of the city as a whole or one of the six city neighborhoods.

 The Community Grant Review Committee will consider the following factors when determining to which organizations it will provide a grant: